View the program roadmap and learn more about All-College Honors requirements and course of study.

 (b) exam scores of 6s or 7s in pertinent subject areas of the International Baccalaureate (no more than two such scores accepted; no additional credit for qualifying AP exam scores that duplicate credit awarded for IB exams)

-(c) Summer Honors courses taught at Canisius College, provided the grade is "B" or better
+(c) Summer Honors courses taught at Canisius University, provided the grade is "B" or better

 (d) pertinent study-abroad courses at foreign universities, provided the grades are "B" or better (no more than two such courses accepted)